 The Whistler Mountain Bike Park is rated as one of the best mountain biking parks in the world.
 With more than 80 kilometres of lift-accessed trails, ranging from beginner to expert, you will find your favourite adrenaline-fuelled ride according to your skill level and preference.

-Whistler’s endless cross-country trails are a good option to bike without spending money on a lift ticket.
+Whistler’s cross-country trails are a good place to bike without spending money on a lift ticket.
 The trails vary in difficulty and skill levels and run through old-growth forests, over green hills and open valleys.

 You can rent downhill mountain and cross-country bikes in several locations throughout Whistler Village.
 If you want to hire a local guide to take you through the beautiful Whistler Valley, you can!
 High-performance mountain bikes and helmets are provided. >>Book your Half-Day Mountain Bike Adventure here